diht2016/jupyter-notebook-dark-theme/README.md

 ## How to reset back to light theme
 Just replace the `custom.css` on your device with an empty file, that's all.

+## Some background
+I didn't made this from a scratch.
+The base CSS was taken from [this repo](https://github.com/powerpak/jupyter-dark-theme/) (look in `custom.css` for credits).
+Since then, I fixed lots of still-light-themed elements and things I didn't like (like, red headers and a completely disabled toolbar).